Alexzoofficial/Alexzo/replit.md

 I prefer iterative development, with a focus on clear and concise communication.
 Please ask before making major architectural changes or introducing new dependencies.
 I value detailed explanations when complex topics are discussed but prefer straightforward answers for routine tasks.
 Ensure all solutions are robust, scalable, and maintainable.

 ## System Architecture
-The application is built using Next.js 15.2.4 with TypeScript.
+The application is built using Next.js 16.0.7 with TypeScript.
 UI components are developed with Radix UI and styled using Tailwind CSS, featuring custom theming for responsive design with dark/light modes.
-Firebase is the chosen backend, providing authentication via Google OAuth and utilizing Firestore as the NoSQL database for data storage.
+Firebase provides authentication via Google OAuth.
 The system integrates Google Analytics for tracking and includes features like user authentication, blog functionality, contact forms, newsletter sign-ups, and an API proxy gateway.

-All data persistence for forms, API keys, and custom API configurations is handled by Firebase Firestore.
+### Database Architecture
+- **PostgreSQL Database**: API keys are stored in PostgreSQL using Drizzle ORM for type-safe database operations.
+- **Database Schema**: Located in `shared/schema.ts` with the `api_keys` table.
+- **Database Connection**: Managed via `lib/db.ts` using the `DATABASE_URL` environment variable.
+- **Migrations**: Use `npm run db:push` to sync schema changes to the database.

 ### API Usage Policy
 The `/api/generate` endpoint is designed for unlimited requests with minimal database overhead: